jmilkiewicz/test_project/README.md

 test_project
 ============

-to test jenkins GitHub Plugin and promoting
+to test jenkins GitHub Plugin and promoting.